b-star-fellowship/b-star-fellowship.github.io/jobs.md

  - Expect a response rate of about 5%; that means for every 20 of these messages you send, you'll get 1 response.
 That means especially for high priority companies, you want to reach out to as many relevant people as possible.

-### 3. Time management
+### 3. Batching tips
- - The first time you do all those steps for just one job application, it's going to feel pretty slow and depressing.
-Here's some ways to make this take less time and feel less bad

- - Use the Pomodoro method for focus, and dedicate 2 hours at a time to submitting applications.

- - Put your phone in another room while you're doing these, no multitasking allowed.

- - When you're making batches of jobs to apply to, try to group the jobs with similar titles or companies together, and then the tailored resumes will be more similar (which will let you copy and paste more between jobs).
+ - Try to group the jobs with similar titles or companies together, their tailored resumes will be similar (which will let you copy and paste more).

- - Give yourself a little treat, only after finishing a batch (grandma's rule).
+ - Again, give yourself a tasty treat once you deserve it.

 ## Interviewing
 ### 1. First Round